KalyaniViswanadha/Titanic-mortality-risk-analysis/README.md

 ## Analysis

-The analysis is performed in R studio, and the code can be found in the `Titanic_Survival_Analysis.R` file.
+The analysis is performed in Jupyter Notebook, and the code can be found in the `Titanic_Survival_Analysis.ipynb` file.
 The analysis includes the following steps:

 1. Data Loading and Exploration: Load the dataset and explore its structure, missing values, and summary statistics.
 2. Data Preprocessing: Handle missing data, perform feature engineering, and prepare the dataset for modeling.